sfusurge/stormhacks_website/README.md

 To open the workspace, open the `Stormhacks.code-workspace` folder through your file browser, or with `File: Open Workspace from File...` in the VS Code command palette.

+#### IntelliJ / WebStorm

+All the settings required for development with IntelliJ-platform IDEs are included, but you need to do a tiny bit of setup first:

+1. Associate `tsconfig.paths.json` with the `TypeScript config` file type.
+   Go to *Settings -> Editor -> File Types -> TypeScript config* and add  `tsconfig.paths.json` as a file name pattern.

+2. Enable `eslint`.
+   Go to *Settings -> Languages & Frameworks -> JavaScript -> Code Quality Tools -> ESLint* and select "Manual ESLint configuration".

+3. If you don't already have the Prettier plugin installed, please install it.

 ### Workflow

 1. **Checkout the latest `main` branch and create a feature branch.**